 - Have a discussion with your child about social media and whether it makes them feel uncomfortable about their appearance or what they eat.
 Encourage them to only use trusted sources to find information about eating disorders and their general health.

 - If your child is receiving professional support for their eating disorder, speak to their treatment team regularly and follow their guidance about how you can help them at home.

-- Your child might use their time to increase the amount they exercise.
-Seek advice about how to help them challenge these thoughts and structure appropriate exercise into their day.
+- As part of their eating disorder, your child might have increased the amount they exercise.
+Seek advice from specialist organisations, such as Beat, about how to help them challenge these thoughts and structure appropriate exercise into their day.

 - Remember to look after yourself.
-This is a stressful situation for everyone so make sure you take regular breaks and maintain healthy habits.
-Try focusing on the good things – this time together could lead to stronger relationships and new habits and skills.
+This is a stressful situation for everyone so make sure you take regular breaks and maintain habits that are good for your own mental health.